duplicati/duplicati.github.io/_posts/articles/2016-03-19-Storage-Engine.md

 ## Background

 In Duplicati 1.3 backups were done and stored the following way:

 * There was always a full backup followed by incremental backups.
 * The latest incremental backup was based on all previous backups.
 To restore latest files, all backup files were required.
 * Files were written into compressed archives which were encrypted afterwards.
 * The archives of incremental backups only contained the changes to the previous files.

 This approach had some issues:

 1. The chains of full and incremental backups could get very long.
 As a result of that the likeliness increased that the backup could be lost due to data corruption.
-1. After a loss of data, users usually restore the latest version.
+2. After a loss of data, users usually restore the latest version.
 This required to download the entire history of all changes and restoring went through the same history again making restoring slow.
-1. The recommended, regular full backups were a <insert bad word here>.
+3. The recommended, regular full backups were a &lt;insert bad word here&gt;.

 ## New Storage Format